 - Offer a fee in line with what the company could expect for statutory damages (in Canada, $500 per work, up to $20,000).

 - If you qualify as an innocent infringer, offer the company $200 per work as an equitable settlement offer.

 - Tell the company that the work has been removed and say that ends the matter (and risk being sued).

 - Ignore the company (and risk being sued).

 So what do you actually owe them?

 Generally, the courts in Canada are unlikely to award more than the minimum amount of $500 per work infringed.
 They also have the discretion to:

-- Reduce damages to $200 per infringement
+- Reduce damages up to $200 per unaware infringement.

 You should be aware that trolls are not interested in low settlement fees.
 You can expect a troll to reject what you might consider a fair offer to settle, or a proposed settlement fee that is equal to what you would have paid to use the image had you sought a license at the time.
 That does not mean that you have to pay the outrageous fees demanded by the troll.
 Again, it is a matter of risk: are you likely to be sued?
 Do you want to incur the expense and bother of protracted demands?